sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/express-router/README.md

 // Same thing for 10 other models
 ```

-How can you split these routes out to keep each file more focused?
+How do you split these routes out to keep each file more focused?

 ## Express Router